Typecasting: Other examples

 Daniel Radcliffe was cast as Harry Potter at age eleven, playing the character over ten years in an eight-film franchise.
-Radcliffe was thus faced with two transitions: moving from child actor to adult star and moving from being typecast as Potter to playing other roles.
-His career following the Harry Potter franchise has included appearing on stage, as in Martin McDonagh's The Cripple of Inishmaan; in independent films such as Kill Your Darlings, in which he played Allen Ginsberg; and major studio films like Victor Frankenstein, in which he played the hunchback Igor, and romantic comedies like The F Word (released in some countries as What If?).
+Afterwards, Radcliffe needed to handle the transitions out of being a child actor and to playing other roles.
+His career following the Harry Potter franchise has included appearing on stage, as in Martin McDonagh's The Cripple of Inishmaan; in independent films such as Kill Your Darlings, in which he played Allen Ginsberg; and major studio films such as Victor Frankenstein, in which he played the hunchback Igor, and romantic comedies such as The F Word (released in some countries as What If?).

 Gary Sandy noted that being typecast as handsome characters such as Andy Travis on WKRP in Cincinnati strictly limited the amount of roles he was offered and the control he had over his choice of scripts; he left television after his role on that show, spending the rest of his career on stage.

 Peter Robbins largely left acting after aging out of his most famous role, the voice of Charlie Brown.
 He retained a strong affection for the role throughout his life, including having a tattoo of the character.

+Marilyn Monroe was typecast as a sex symbol of the 1950s throughout her acting career.
+Notable for portraying comedic "blonde bombshell" sex symbol characters in films such as Niagara (1953) and How to Marry a Millionaire (1953), as well as in musical comedies such as Gentlemen Prefer Blondes (1953), Monroe stated in late 1954 that she was "tired of the same old sex roles", and portrayed an embittered, pessimistic character for her final acting role in the black comedy film The Misfits (1961).